Daniel Cottier: Training

 His training began as an apprentice to glazing and decorating firm in Glasgow in the 1850s, first with the firm of David Keir (1802–65), then with John Cairney & Co (1828–65).
 Cairney's circle included the architect and designer Alexander "Greek" Thomson (1817–75), who was of international stature and one of the most original interpreters of the Greek Revival style.
 When Thomson was designing a building, he included coloured decoration, furniture and carpets in his drawings.
 His ornamentation and colour schemes also drew from Egyptian, Assyrian, and Persian cultures.
 Cottier in all probability came into contact, whilst an apprentice at Cairney's, with this unified eclecticism of Aesthetic Movement interiors of the 1870s.

 Cottier subsequently worked for the stainer James Ballantine in Edinburgh, and attended evening classes at the Trustees' Academy, at which 'Ornamental Design' was taught.
-Around 1859 he went to London, where he may have worked for the stained glass makers, Ward & Hughes, while attending evening classes at the Working Men's College at 31 Red Lion Square in the East End.
+Around 1859 he went to London, where he may have worked for the stained glass makers, Ward & Hughes, while attending evening classes at The Working Men's College at 31 Red Lion Square in Holborn.
 Here he heard lectures given by the critic John Ruskin (1819–1900) and received drawing lessons from the artist Ford Madox Brown (1821–93).
 Cottier could not have been closer to the Pre-Raphaelites or to the stirrings of the Aesthetic Movement: in 1861 William Morris (1834–96) opened his decorating and furnishing partnership across from the College, at 8 Red Lion Square.
 This may have exposed Cottier to the colour theories being developed by Morris, whose subtle and resonant tertiary hues were beginning to replace the archaeologically inspired mid-century primaries favoured by designers such as Thomson.

 In 1862, Cottier returned to Scotland to accept an appointment as manager of Field & Allan, a firm of slaters, glaziers and decorators based in Edinburgh and Leith (1797–1910).
-Here he oversaw the glazing and decoration of Peddie and Kinnear's Pilrig Parish Church, Leith (c.
+There he oversaw the glazing and decoration of Peddie and Kinnear's Pilrig Church near Leith (c.
 1862–63).
 The surviving geometric glass cycle, bold and vigorous, was based on medieval grisaille work.
 It shows that by now Cottier had developed a keen sense of colour harmony, heavily reliant on the juxtaposition of contrasting primary or tertiary colours.

 After managing Field & Allan for two years, Cottier felt sufficiently confident to open his own business in Edinburgh aged 26.
 He shared the top floor of 24 George Street with the architects Campbell Douglas and J. J. Stevenson.
 Cottier persuaded Andrew Wells (1845–1915), his talented young assistant at Field & Allan, to join the new venture, together with Stephen Adam (1848–1910) from Ballantine & Co, and Charles Gow (1830–1891).
 However, Cottier's connection with Field & Allan did not end completely: he married Marion, the late William Field's daughter, in Edinburgh on 15 June 1866.